Frida Kahlo & Diego Rivera –

 Elizabeth Taylor & Richard Burton.
 Natalie Wood & Robert Wagner.
 Melanie Griffith & Don Johnson.
 Pamela Anderson & Tommy Lee

-The list of famous couples who’ve married each other twice over is further expanded when the world of High Art is added to the mix.
+The list of famous couples who have married each other twice over is further expanded when the world of High Art is added to the mix.
 Joined in miserable matrimony to this romantically select group of on-again/off-again/on-once-again Drama Kings and Queens are two of Mexico’s greatest embodiments of artistic and cultural pride – Frida Kahlo & Diego Rivera.

-Her small framed body was besieged with never ending health problems and became even smaller over time, due to the thinning and eventual amputation of her right leg from the ravages of both disease and traumatic injury.
+Her small framed body was besieged with never ending health problems and became even smaller over time, due to the eventual amputation of her right leg from the ravages of both disease and traumatic injury.

 His frame was naturally large and became even larger when his lust for food surpassed his lust for women, resulting in his corpulence weighing well over 300 pounds at the hedonistic height of his pleasure pursuits.